mstksg/inCode/copy/entries/functor-combinatorpedia.md

     respectively, as long as `f` is `Contravariant`.
 However, due to quirks of the the definition of `Day`, essential functions like appends, merges, etc. on `ListF` require `Contravariant f`.  `Div` doesn't require such instances, and so can be more useful as a free structure.
-Also, `Div1`/`Div` are constructed in a way that is more well-suited for common usage patterns of `Divisible` methods.

     Like for `Day`, it's something that can be used instead of `:*:` to mentally signify how the type is meant to be used.
 You can think of `Div f